 The president, in addition to presiding at the board meetings, shall take an active role in board decisions by discussing and voting on each motion before the board in the same manner as other board members.
-However, before making or seconding a motion, the board president shall turn over control of the meeting to either the vice president or other board member.
+The president shall have the authority to make or second a motion in the same manner as other board members.